-Nobody knows what sort of tomato growing weather we will have this year, but I have something for everybody.
+Here's the current list.
+There's something for everybody.
 These are varieties that should produce well for you in the fickle climate of North Idaho.
 If you are new to growing tomatoes, I recommend getting a plant or two from both early and late varieties.
 Cherry tomatoes are always productive and delicious.
 Hybrids like 4th of July are early and dependable.
 Some of the Heirlooms are early, such as Bloody Butcher and Early Red Chief.
 They are prolific bearers and taste great.
 Later heirlooms like Cherokee Purple are worth waiting for.
 We make a point of growing only tasty tomatoes, no insipid extra early types! (one exception may be Oregon Spring, which we grow for the "seedless" folks)

 Peppers and Chiles for 2021